its-tkc/its-tkc/README.md

 i'm making games for one and a half year and enjoying my work.

 Projects:

-i'm currently working for Kresko Labs which is a Singapore based startup my role is to develop apps of both game and non-game types. my current project that i'm handling is Kids Colouring App already published on play store.
+i'm currently working for Kresko Labs which is a Singapore based startup, my role is to develop apps of both game and non-game types. my current project that i'm handling is Kids Colouring App already published on play store.

-i'm also working on my own personal project that is a game named Pico - Ball. i have developed other games and XR apps📹 in the past is well.
+i'm also working on my own personal project that is a game named Pico - The Ball. i have developed other games and XR apps📹 in the past is well. i'm also a member of Google Developers Group new delhi.

 Skills: